Parish Registers

 > Age (in some records) |

 There may also be other information in the records - for example, in a marriage record, the Bride's Parish may be noted.
+Later records usually hold more information than the earlier records.

 The Original Registers